flutter/website/src/content/get-started/fwe/user-input.md

 {% render docs/code-and-image.md,
 image:"fwe/user-input/ElevatedButton.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows an ElevatedButton with the text \"Enabled\" being clicked."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A GIF of an elevated button with the text \"Enabled\"" code:"
 ```dart
 int count = 0;